 This course introduces the-cutting edge computing methods for the analysis of business and market big data which help in inferring and validating patterns, structures and relationships in data, as a tool to support decisions at all levels of management.
 Students learn key descriptive, predictive, and prescriptive data mining methods with both supervised and non-supervised learning algorithms, which produce information for non-structured and semi structured decision making.
 While the course introduces a systems approach to business data processing starting with DBMS systems, emphasis will be given to empirical applications using modern software tools such as XL-Miner and IBM SPSS modeler.
 More specifically, students will become familiar with and demonstrate proficiency in applications such as cluster analysis, logistic regression, classification to group customers into classes and a class-based pricing procedure, market segmentation and targeting, neural networks, decision trees and nonlinear optimization for asset allocation.
+Engagement based learning is provided by using real world cases as well as computer based hands-on real data analysis.
 Working in teams, students will demonstrate knowledge in applying data mining analytical techniques on a real world business problem to discover new information by preparing and presenting a self-designed semester project.
+In addition to specific prerequisites, BUS 326 is also recommended.

-Prerequisite: BUS 136, BUS 353 and MAT 201.
-Recommended: BUS 326
+Prerequisite: BUS 136, BUS 353 and MAT 201

-BUS 410 Organizational Behavior and Leadership
+BUS 410W Organizational Behavior and Leadership

 This course studies the internal environment of firms and organizations, namely how to organize and manage people in order to implement strategic plans effectively.
 Topics include: organizational structures and change, human resources, leadership, group dynamics and teamwork, motivation, and multicultural management.
 Special attention will be given to the study of leadership, which plays a critical role in increasingly complex and multicultural organizations.
 The readings and class discussions include both theoretical concepts, case studies and practical exercises.
-(Junior status recommended).
-Prerequisite: BUS 353
+(This writing-intensive course counts towards the Academic Writing requirement.)
+(Junior status recommended)